 Binance has until June 30 to confirm that it’s honoring the FCA’s demands, citing Financial Times, Engadget reported.

-According to the report, in the past, it said it took regulatory obligations “very seriously” and was “committed” to honouring the rules wherever it operated.
+According to the report, in the past, it said it took regulatory obligations “very seriously” and was “committed” to honoring the rules wherever it operated.

-Binance is one of the largest crypto exchanges on the planet, with locations around the world and an industry-leading trading volume of about $2.46 trillion as of May 2021.
+Binance is one of the world’s largest crypto exchanges, with locations around the world and an industry-leading trading volume of about $2.46 trillion as of May 2021.

-The FCA’s crackdown could not only limit trading in a major market but hurt the company’s reputation.
+The FCA’s crackdown could limit trading in a major market and hurt the company’s reputation.
 It’s not clear how easily Binance can address its situation, but it’s under more than a little pressure to act quickly.

-Binance told Engadget this shouldn’t have a direct effect on activity through its main website.
+Binance told Engadget this shouldn’t directly affect activity through its main website.